Node Pool Manifest Reference

 • model: The GPU model to allocate.

-• k8s-operator: The official Nvidia GPU operator in the gpu-operator namespace.
-Deletion of the node pool does not uninstall the operator.
+• k8s-operator: Whether the official NVIDIA GPU operator in the gpu-operator namespace is installed on the cluster (true | false).
+Deleting the node pool does not uninstall the operator.

 Related Pages